- Alberta Court of Appeal Steps into the Quagmire of Religious Disputes

 Facts of the Case

 Mr. Randy Wall was a member of the Highwood Congregation of Jehovah’s Witnesses in Alberta, Canada.
 He was dismissed by the Congregation because of his failure to live up to its teachings.
-Given that the community shuns those who leave the faith and the fact that, as a real estate agent, Mr. Wall lost his JW clients resulting in a financial loss.
+Given that the community shuns those who leave the faith and the fact that, as a real estate agent, Mr. Wall lost his JW clients, the result was a financial loss.

 He applied to court for a judicial review of the church’s decision with the intent of seeking compensation for his alleged mistreatment by the church.
 Justice Wilson of the Court of Queen’s Bench of Alberta ruled that the Court had jurisdiction to hear Mr. Wall’s application for judicial review.
 The church lost its appeal at the Alberta Court of Appeal (ABCA) and has now appealed to the Supreme Court of Canada.